Philadelphia Flyers: 1973–74 Stanley Cup champions

-Their opponent, Bobby Orr and the Boston Bruins, took game one in Boston, but Bobby Clarke scored an overtime goal in game two to even the series.
-The Flyers then won games 3 and 4 at home to take a 3–1 series lead, though Boston won game five to stave off elimination.
-That set the stage for game six at the Spectrum.
-Kate Smith appeared in person before game six to sing her rendition of "God Bless America", even miming a "knockout punch" after her performance.
-The Flyers picked up the lead early when Rick MacLeish scored a first-period goal.
-Late in the game, Orr hauled down Clarke on a breakaway, a penalty which assured the Flyers of victory.
-Time expired as the Flyers brought the Stanley Cup to Philadelphia for the first time.
+In the playoffs, the Flyers swept the Atlanta Flames in four games in the first round.
+In the semifinals, the Flyers defeated the New York Rangers in seven games, becoming the first team to win a series against an Original Six team.
+In the 1974 Stanley Cup Final, they defeated the Bobby Orr-led Boston Bruins in six games.
 Parent, with his shutout against Boston in game six, won the Conn Smythe Trophy as the MVP of the playoffs.

 1974–75 Stanley Cup champions

 Under the 1974–75 season, Dave Schultz topped his mark from the previous season by setting an NHL record for penalty minutes with 472.
 Clarke's efforts earned him his second Hart Trophy and Parent was the lone recipient of the Vezina Trophy.
 The Flyers as a team improved their record slightly with a mark of 51–18–11, the best record in the NHL.
-After a first-round bye, the Flyers easily swept the Toronto Maple Leafs and were presented with another New York-area team in the semifinals, the New York Islanders.
-The Flyers looked to be headed toward another sweep after winning the first three games.
-However, the Islanders fought back by winning the next three games, setting up a deciding seventh game.
-The Flyers were finally able to shut the door on the Islanders, winning game seven, 4–1.
+After a first-round bye, the Flyers swept the Toronto Maple Leafs and faced the New York Islanders in the semifinals.
+Despite holding a 3–0 series lead against the Islanders, New York tied the series.
+The Flyers defeated the Islanders in game seven 4–1.

-Facing Buffalo in the Stanley Cup Final, the Flyers won the first two games at home.
+Facing the Buffalo Sabres in the Stanley Cup Final, the Flyers won the first two games at home.
 Game three, played in Buffalo, went down in hockey lore as "The Fog Game" due to an unusual May heatwave in Buffalo that forced parts of the game to be played in heavy fog, as Buffalo's arena lacked air conditioning.
-The Flyers lost games 3 and 4, but won game five at home in dominating fashion, 5–1.
-On the road for game six, Bob Kelly scored the decisive goal and Parent pitched another shutout (a playoff record fifth shutout) as the Flyers repeated as Stanley Cup champions.
+Though the Flyers lost both games in Buffalo, they won games five and six to win their second Stanley Cup.
 Parent also repeated as the playoffs MVP, winning a second consecutive Conn Smythe Trophy.